apollographql/apollo-client/docs/source/apollo-client/react.md

   loading: boolean,
   errors: Error[],
   refetch: Function(variables),
-  getCategory: Data // only when the query has returned }
+  category: Data // only when the query has returned
+}
 ```